hyperledger/fabric/docs/source/identity/identity.md

 authority **trusted** by the system.
 A [membership service provider](../membership/membership.html) (MSP) is the means to achieve this in Hyperledger Fabric.
-More specifically, an MSP is a component that represents the membership rules of an organization, and as such, it that defines the rules that govern a valid identity of a member of this organization.
+More specifically, an MSP is a component that represents the membership rules of an organization, and as such, it defines the rules that govern a valid identity of a member of this organization.
 The default MSP implementation in Fabric uses X.509 certificates as identities, adopting a traditional Public Key Infrastructure (PKI) hierarchical model.